In General, How Would It Work?

 b) Voice Interpretation and Speech Synthesis – What are the effects on voice interpretation programs when the input has been transmitted through both cellular and landline phone systems?
 Speaker dependent vs. speaker independent?

 c) Traffic Representation Computer – How might the traffic representation that supports the competing ridesharing services tie into an area-wide Advanced Traffic Management System, and an Advanced Traveler Information System?
-What computer architecture would be most fail
+What computer architecture would be most failsafe?

 d) Artificial Intelligence Program – How would the necessary customer interface AI program interact with the traffic representation computer, other programs of its kind, and the traveling public?